EVODelavega/asciify/README.md

 # ASCIIfy

-Convert an image to ASCII character-based string output
+A couple of commands to view images as ASCII.
+This repository contains 2 commands: `asciify` which allows you to rescale and convert images to ASCII, and `asciicam`, which takes a stream from a video device, and renders the footage as ASCII art in th eterminal.

 ## Install

-It's pure go, so just run `go install .` and you're good to go
+It's pure go, so just run `go install ./...` and you're good to go

-## Run
+## Running ASCIIfy

 The help output details all the flags: